jnields/febs/ReadMe.md

 FEBS uses `Webpack` to build and is providing a default Webpack configuration under the hood.

-You can override or create new configurations where necessary.
-If you think others might need the configuration your override or adding please file a ticket.
-Where you can, avoid using this feature.
+You can override or create new configurations through webpack directly where necessary.
+If you think others might need the override please file a ticket or reach out for [support](#support).
+Where you can, attempt to avoid using this feature to reduce duplication of work.

 To customize your build simply by creating a `webpack.overrides.conf.js` at the root of your npm package.
 Anything that Webpack understands is fair game for the overrides file.
 Want to add a